Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Discussion

 One participant in Study 2B clearly showed their preferences for "reasonable-looking" and good-performing design in their textual response, as they state \say{among the designs that look reasonable, Design K has the best statistics with a lower cost, and would probably work best for this scenario} [Study 2B, P\#27].
 They also doubted the designs with unconventional features despite the better performance data, saying \say{while Design C has the best statistics, I don't think it would actually work in real life} [Study 2B, P\#27].
 Interestingly, there are also participants who have higher faith in the numerical data, \say{even though A looks strange, it outperforms B in every metric.
 There is a chance that its unorthodox design lends it some unique advantages} [Study 2B, P\#08].

 \textbf{Overall, participants prioritize designs with conventional features, and they prefer the better-performing designs among those with conventional features.} Such design heuristics can be helpful for participants to identify the good performers, considering both simulation results and real-life scenarios.
 However, it can also mean that the participants are unknowingly or unintentionally omitting good-performing designs with atypical design features, leading to potential design fixation.

-However, it is important to keep in mind that the performance data and the simulator used in this work may be inaccurate.
-Some real-life factors can be neglected, leading to an inaccurate evaluation of the drone design performance in real-life scenarios.
-The participants, however, may have considered these factors, which may have informed their design choice.
-This is further discussed in the limitations and future works subsection.
-Also, it is possible that the participants are aware of this imperfection during the studies, and therefore have less faith in the numerical performance data, leading to the preferences for conventional designs seen here.
+Our work provides empirical evidence and insights into the prior work of Demirel et al. \cite{demirel_human-centered_2024}, showing how a human-centered generative design framework can be improved by choosing appropriate representations to capture and incorporate human factors and preferences.